idaholab/virtual_test_bed/doc/content/pbfhr/reflector.md

 is the far-field ambient temperature.

-Between the reflector blocks, the MOOSE heat conduction module is used to apply quadrature-based radiation heat transfer across a transpent fluid.
+Between the reflector blocks, the MOOSE heat conduction module is used to apply quadrature-based radiation heat transfer across a transparent fluid.
 For a paired set of boundaries, each quadrature point on boundary A is paired with the nearest quadrature point on boundary B. Then, a radiation heat flux is imposed between pairs of quadrature points as